sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-filter/filters.md

 {{< /language-toggle >}}

-## Example for non-production events
+## Filter for non-production events

 The following event filter discards events with a custom entity label `"environment": "production"`, allowing handling only for events without an `environment` label or events with `environment` set to something other than `production`.